Part 14: The Second Refactor — Templates Arrive, Binding Ports and Pins at Compile Time

 HAL_GPIO_TogglePin(native_port(), PIN);

-The State enum encapsulates the pin state—Set corresponds to a high level, and UnSet corresponds to a low level. static_cast<GPIO_PinState>(s) converts our State back to the HAL's GPIO_PinState.
-The const qualifier indicates that these methods do not modify object state—though the object has no member variables to begin with.
+The State enum encapsulates pin states—High corresponds to high level, Low to low level. static_cast<GPIO_PinState> converts our State back to the HAL's GPIO_PinState.
+The const qualifier indicates these methods don't modify object state—though the object has no member variables anyway.

-native_port() and PIN are known at compile time, so the compiler will fully inline these two functions under -O2 optimization.
-The resulting machine code is identical to directly calling HAL_GPIO_WritePin(GPIOC, GPIO_PIN_13, GPIO_PIN_RESET).
+PORT and PIN_MASK are known at compile time, so under -O2 optimization, the compiler will fully inline these two functions.
+The final generated machine code is identical to directly calling HAL_GPIO_WritePin.

 Proof of Zero-Overhead Abstraction